icosa-foundation/open-brush-docs/user-guide/saving-and-sharing-your-open-brush-sketches.md

 ### **Sharing your Open Brush sketches**

 To share your creations outside of Open Brush, click **Upload** ![](../.gitbook/assets/23.png) to publish your sketch to [Icosa](https://beta.icosa.gallery/).
 Once you have published your sketch, you can share the link to your sketch on social networks like Facebook, Twitter, and Google+.

+## Icosa Gallery Integration

+Open Brush has built-in integration with [Icosa Gallery](https://icosa.gallery), allowing you to:

+### Browse and Load Sketches

+From within Open Brush, you can browse the Icosa Gallery and load sample sketches directly into VR:
+1. Open the sketch browser
+2. Navigate to the Icosa Gallery tab
+3. Browse featured and popular sketches
+4. Select a sketch to download and open it

+This is a great way to:
+- Explore what other artists have created
+- Learn new techniques by examining others' work
+- Find inspiration for your own creations
+- Use sketches as starting points for remixes

+### Upload Your Sketches

+You can upload your sketches directly to Icosa Gallery from within Open Brush to share with the community and preserve your work online.

 ### **Save in various file formats using Cameras**